Machine Learning for Optimization-Based Separation of Mixed-Integer Rounding Cuts: Related Work

 \section{Related Work}

-In recent years, ML techniques have been used to enhance optimization solvers to great success.
-In the context of general-purpose MIP solvers, ML has been used to design branching strategies \cite{Elias}, and to decide when and which heuristics to run \cite{EliasHeuristics}.
-As for cutting planes, most work has been on selecting which cuts to add from a pool of cuts \cite{HUANG2022,columbia,turner2022}, while a more recent paper has tackled the problem of deciding whether to generate cuts only at the root node of the B\&B tree. \citet{NEURIPS2021_210b7ec7} study the sample complexity of learning Chv{\'{a}}tal-Gomory (CG) constraint aggregation coefficients.
-Lower bounds are derived for the number of instances on the same set of variables and constraints with randomly varying constraint matrices and right-hand side vectors that must be observed to accurately estimate the expected search tree size resulting from adding cuts that use a specific set of CG coefficients.
-As for ML for cut generation, \citet{dragotto2023} present a cutting plane algorithm that generates split cuts based on a disjunction given by the output of a neural network.
-A more comprehensive survey of ML for cuts literature was recently completed by \citet{arnaud}.
-We note that ML-based approaches have also been used to exploit problem structures and accelerate the solving process for specific classes of problems \cite{Larsen,unitcomm}.
+In recent years, several papers have explored ML techniques to enhance optimization solvers.
+In the context of general-purpose MIP solvers, ML has been used to design branching strategies \cite{Elias} and to decide when and which heuristics to run \cite{EliasHeuristics}.
+As for cutting planes, most work has been on selecting which cuts to add from a pool of cuts \cite{HUANG2022,columbia,turner2022}, while a more recent paper has tackled the problem of deciding whether to generate cuts only at the root node of the branch-and-bound tree~\cite{berthold2022}.

+One stream of literature has studied Chv{\'{a}}tal-Gomory (CG) cuts, which also involve aggregation of constraints followed by a different rounding step~\cite{CHVATAL}. \citet{NEURIPS2021_210b7ec7} study the sample complexity of learning CG constraint aggregation coefficients.
+They establish lower bounds on the number of samples (instances) needed to accurately estimate expected search tree size resulting from adding CG cuts with specific coefficients. \citet{deza2024} present a framework to predict a set of useful CG coefficients for aggregation using graph neural networks. \citet{becu2024} use the aggregation weights of known instance variations to Gomory mixed integer cuts for other variations of the same instance. \citet{dragotto2023} generate more general split cuts with the help of ML, identifying a split disjunction by a neural network.

+A more comprehensive survey of ML for cuts literature was recently completed by \citet{deza2023machine}.
+We note that ML-based approaches have also been used to exploit problem structures and accelerate the solving process for specific classes of problems (see, e.g., \citet{Larsen,unitcomm}).